yudhisteer/Digital-Twin-of-Anthropomorphic-Robotic-Arm/README.md

 Now, in order to update our 3d model in real-time, the physical machine would need to be connected to sensors sending data in real-time.
 These IoT sensors would generate data which will be stored in a database and we would need to fetch these data and change our model based on these data according to physical laws.
 A project which I worked on was to monitor the temperature and humidity of a centrifugal pump and display its real-time values and graphs using Augmented Reality: [Augmented-Reality-and-IoT-for-Machines-Monitoring](https://github.com/yudhisteer/Augmented-Reality-and-IoT-for-Machines-Monitoring)

 https://user-images.githubusercontent.com/59663734/155929694-b5c0a3b5-f7bf-4b4d-9a05-52d846265ddc.mp4

 #### 9.3 Mounting Robotic Arm Model
 The components of the robotic arm has been given but we will need to mount it.
 We will start from the Base and connect each links and motors till the TCP.
+Some components will need to be resized according to the dimension of a real-life robot.

 <p align="center">
   <img src= "https://user-images.githubusercontent.com/59663734/155931029-b1f80fe0-3d8b-4ec0-b8ec-9ccd96ac9116.png" />